tlquick/Basic-Data-Analysis/README.md

 # Basic-Data-Analysis
-Shape, clean and visualise a csv file
+Shape, clean and visualise a csv file - part of an assessment for beginner programming subject